Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Controller Orchestration

-\begin{itemize} \item $n$ $active$ channels, one channel for each context, each channel gets fired when a context becomes active. \item $n$ $go$ and $n$ $stop$ channels, to activate and deactivate, respectively, the task automata. \item $(n^2 - n)$ $transit$ and $(n^2 - n)$ $done$ channels, respectively, to activate each transition automaton and to get notified when it has terminated its execution. \item $cs$ is one \textit{broadcast channel} where one sender ($cs!$) can synchronize with an arbitrary number of receivers ($cs?$).
-It is used to notify all contexts of a context switch. \end{itemize}
+The automata synchronize via binary synchronization channels.
+Given $n$ contexts, the following channels are defined: \begin{itemize} \item $n$ $active$ channels, one for each context, activated when the corresponding context becomes active. \item $n$ $go$ and $n$ $stop$ channels, to activate and deactivate the task automata, respectively. \item $(n^2 - n)$ $transit$ and $(n^2 - n)$ $done$ channels, to start each transition automaton and signal its completion. \item A \textit{broadcast channel} $cs$, where one sender ($cs!$) synchronizes with multiple receivers ($cs?$).
+It communicates context switches to all contexts. \end{itemize}